-- 10. A template for the structure and content of the APMR shall be published by the Dean of Academic Quality, which shall be used for all University award programmes. - 11.
+- 10. Templates for the structure and content of the APMR and Module Review Summary shall be published by the Dean of Academic Quality, which shall be used for all University award programmes.
+Only one APMR and Module Review Summary is required per programme. - 11.
 It is recognised that the production of APMRs is often a pressured and constricted activity because of the dependence of the report on information such as resit results and external examiner reports that become available only shortly before publication is due.
 Consequently, the programme team should aim to produce the content of the APMR in two stages; - (a) the first stage shall be a review of the core of the programme which shall comprise two elements: (i) a review of the programme to date which shall form the skeleton of the final report and, arising from it, (ii) a report of proposed changes to the programme for the following academic year.
-Any major changes to the programme should then be progressed through the appropriate approval route. - (b) the core report shall then be supplemented by a review of the students' results and the reports of the external examiners.
+Any major changes to the programme should then be progressed through the appropriate approval route.

+(b) the core report shall then be supplemented by a review of the students' results and the reports of the external examiners.
 This report will then become the APMR to be submitted at an agreed date.